 We’ll cover how various tax offices like the IRS, HMRC, and the ATO view and tax hard forks.

 The IRS has taken a pretty hard stance on crypto forks.
 They’ve clarified that any new coins received as a result of a hard fork should be treated as income and subject to Income Tax.
 You can calculate the amount of income by identifying the fair market value (FMV) of the coin on the day you receive it.
 You’ll need to report this as “other income” on IRS Form 1040.

-As well as Income Tax, if you later sell, swap or spend your asset, any profit you make will be subject to Capital Gains Tax.
-Your cost basis for coins from a fork will be the fair market value on the day you received them, like above.
+As well as Income Tax, if you later sell, swap, or spend your asset, any profit you make will be subject to Capital Gains Tax.
+Your cost basis for coins from a fork will be the fair market value on the day you receive them, like above.
 You’ll need to report this on IRS Form 8949.

 So for American crypto investors, you’ll pay two different kinds of tax on any coins or tokens received as a result of a hard fork.

 However, in recently proposed legislation from the IRS, this could change.
 The new proposal would reverse 2019-24, which states digital assets received following a hard fork are treated as taxable income.
 Under this guidance, taxpayers could provide information to the IRS regarding the claim and disposition of these assets, potentially changing their tax liability.